 It is exciting for me to contribute my quota to the empowering work of W.TEC which I certainly look forward to doing.

-Thanks you W.TEC for the giving me the opportunity to work with you.
+Thank you W.TEC for giving me the opportunity to work with you.